 Levin-Epstein: Mike, from your point of view, what made you guys confident that you could solve Lauren’s problem?

 Mike Lott: For context, it’s important to point out that incorrect or missing exemption certificates is the second leading cause of audit noncompliance.
 If an auditor finds transactions that did not charge tax and the correct exemption documentation is not available, companies are at risk for large financial penalties.
 During the last recession, this became a focus area for jurisdictions during audits, as they were under pressure to replace lost revenues from the poor economy.
 During this time we delivered the first release of the Vertex Exemption Certificate Manager (ECM) as a tool to help our clients collect and manage exemption certificates and support audits.
 We developed solutions together with our clients who were feeling this pain, one of which was our [ECM] solution that would help companies be able to understand, Do they have the right certificates?
 Are the certificates stored in a way that can be accessed easily and available to be provided to jurisdictions upon audit?
-Are they in compliance so that they can ensure and feel confident that they are exempting tax correctly?
+Are they in compliance so that they can feel confident that they are exempting tax correctly?
 ECM was built to support the process that Graybar was undertaking.

 Levin-Epstein: Could you describe your working relationship?

 Marks: It was a great joint effort supported by our constant communication through WebEx and emails.
 We happened to be upgrading our system with Vertex at the time, so we also had a couple of onsite resources that we could bounce questions off of.
 Vertex’s capability to integrate with Conexiom was also great, because Conexiom did the online validations for us.
 LCR-Dixon completed a live call to Vertex to validate the certificate record prior to issuing tax credit.
 It was a great collaboration, and we worked through our struggles together to innovate and adapt.